tallus/monomatapa/monomotapa/src/resume.md

-## Key Skills
+## Key Skills and Technologies

+**Linux/Unix Systems and Network Administration** Ubuntu, Debian, Red Hat.
+Apache, MySQL, LAMP stack,  Email(Postfix), DNS, Salt Stack,  Fabric, Wordpress, Drupal, Firewalling with Iptables.
+Network and security analysis with Wireshark, Nmap, tcpdump etc.
+Linux-HA, DRBD, Heartbeat.

 **Programming**
-Python, Bash/Shell Scripting, Perl, PHP, SQL, Ruby, Processing, JavaScript,  HTML/CSS.
-I practice test-driven development, use Git for version control, and value clarity and  readability in code.
-In my last job I was writing code to automate manual system tasks and interact with REST API's for data reporting and analysis.
-I have also worked on data visualization, a Trimet app and I am currently working towards releasing an open source Python module for use with CiviCRM &mdash; CRM software popular with non-profits.

-**Linux/Unix Systems and Network Administration**
-High Availability Systems, Apache, MySQL and other databases, email systems e.g. Postfix, DNS etc. Configuration Management Systems e.g Salt Stack, Fabric.
-Systems design.
-As a systems administrator my primary focus has been on open source and Internet technologies.
+Python, Bash/Shell Scripting, Perl, PHP, SQL, Ruby, Processing, Git, JavaScript, HTML/CSS.

 **Technical Support**
-Linux specialist with experience of front and backline support.
-I have managed others and provided support for them through expert knowledge, mentoring and developing documented solutions to new problems.
-I have developed software systems and processes in this role.
+Linux specialist.
+Third Line technical support and department manager.

 ###  Other Skills
 **Teaching/Training**
 A certified and experienced tutor/trainer, I have devised and taught a number of IT based courses and workshops including web design, introductory computing, and sound editing and radio production.

-**Management**
-I have extensive experience in the non-profit sector, managing paid and volunteer staff.
+**Management** I have extensive experience in the non-profit sector, managing paid and volunteer staff.
 This has given me experience and knowledge of the particular challenges faced in this sector including training, recruiting and managing volunteers.
 It has also given me a wider set of skills in leadership, facilitation and community building.

-### Past Work
+## Past Work
+**September 2013&ndash;Present: IT Consultant, Northwest Workers Justice Project** Donating time as IT Consultant to a Portland based non-profit on a ground up rebuild of their server infrastructure.

+- Developed configuration management using Salt Stack.
+- Implemented replacement for hardware setup using virtual machines built on QEMU/KVM/Libvirt and Debian GNU/Linux.
+- Wrote custom code in Python to transition data off legacy software.
+- Created open source Python module for interacting with CiviCRM REST API.

-**November 2010&ndash;December 2013:
+**November 2010&ndash;December 2013: Technical Support Specialist/Coordinator, Free Geek**
-Technical Support Specialist/Coordinator** at Free Geek.
-Managed paid workers and volunteers, and provided Level 3 support, in a department offering hardware and Linux based software tech support for up to 2000 end users.
-Outside of core duties my initial focus was on rebuilding a chaotic paper based system that often lead to delays of several weeks.
-By introducing standardized procedures and efficient use of an electronic ticketing system I was able to achieve a target turn around time of three days or less.
-Later my focus was on developing software tools for internal use including a backup and system replication tool and a number of  libraries and tools for interacting with the ticket system's API.
-In addition, I did extensive organizational development outside my department and assisted in systems administration where needed.

-**April 2010&ndash;November 2010:
+Free Geek is a non-profit that donates 1000 Ubuntu  machines a year to non-profits and others with free tech support.

+- Managed tech support department providing hardware and software support and
+- provided third line support (Ubuntu Linux).
+- Created a suite of tools for automating tech support tasks including a tool for automatic backup and system and data replication across different hardware.
+- (Bash/shell).
+- Wrote a Python library to interact with ticket system api for data reporting
+- purposes.
+- Developed data recovery process.
+- Implemented use of electronic ticket system.
+- Developed and documented tech support procedures.
+- Linux system administration (Ubuntu and Debian GNU/Linux.
+Apache, MySQL, RT, Postfix).
+- Joint manager of organization.

-Tutor**, SUN project Ron Russell Middle School.
-Worked as  part time tutor at an after school project teaching IT related courses (e.g. web design).
+** April 2010&ndash;November 2010: Tutor, SUN project Ron Russell Middle School** Worked as part time tutor at an after school project teaching IT related courses (e.g. web design).

-(February 2009-May 2010: During this time I permanently relocated to the USA and for much of this time was unable to do paid work due to contractual obligations and visa status.
-I spent my time volunteering in a number of roles including IT consultant and teacher.)
+February 2009&ndash;May 2010: Relocated to the USA Worked as a volunteer (due to contractual obligations and visa status) in a number of roles including IT consultant and teacher.

-**Sept 2005&ndash;January 2009:
+** Sept 2005&ndash;January 2009: Systems Administrator, Red Snapper Ltd. **
-Systems Administrator**, Red Snapper Ltd. Long established web agency with blue chip clients.
-Responsible for all aspects of systems administration.
-Developed high availability hosting solution.

-**September 2003&ndash;September 2005:
+Full service web development agency.

+- Managed multiple servers providing hosting for clients using Apache, MySQL and in house CMS.
+- Implemented replacement high availability cluster using Linux-HA, Heatbeat and DRBD for full mirroring across all servers for > 99.9% uptime and >5s failover times.
+- Provided DNS and Email using Postfix/MySQL and TinyDNS for clients and internal use.
+- Managed and implemented internal services such  as vsftpd, LDAP, SVN, IP tables firewall  etc.
+- Sole responsibility for Linux systems administration (Debian).
+- Worked with developers on managing internal software releases.
+- HTML/CSS coding

-Tutor**, Bristol Wireless Co-operative.
+** September 2003&ndash;September 2005: Tutor, Bristol Wireless Co-operative**
-Taught courses, did design work and assisted systems administration for one of Europe's largest non-profit wireless networks.
+Taught courses, did design work and assisted systems administration for one of Europe's largest non-profit wireless networks using Linux.

-**June 2000&ndash;December 2002:
+** June 2000&ndash;December 2002: Systems Administrator, 2Bet Ltd.**
-Systems Administrator**, 2Bet Ltd. Responsible for all systems and network administration for a software development company.
+Responsible for all systems and network administration for a software development company running Tomcat, Apache and MySQL (Linux/Solaris).

-**June 1998&ndash;June 2000:
+** June 1998&ndash;June 2000: IT Development Worker, BPEC**
-IT Development Worker**, BPEC.
-Set up the UK's first low cost public Internet access facility for an educational and environmental non-profit.
+Set up the UK's first low cost public Internet access facility for an educational and environmental non-profit using Linux server with Windows clients..

-**September 1996&ndash;May 1998:
-IT Co-ordinator**, River Ocean Research and Education.
-Responsible for IT for an environmental non-profit.
+** September 1996&ndash;May 1998: IT Coordinator, River Ocean Research and Education** Responsible for IT for an environmental non-profit (Linux/Windows).

-### Community Service and Artistic Practice
+## Community Service and Artistic Practice

-**IT &amp; Open Source**
-I currently donate some of my time to non-profits as an IT consultant.
+IT &amp; Open Source: I currently donate some of my time to non-profits as an IT consultant and volunteer as a coach with Code Scouts.
 I am a contributor to, and author of, open source projects.

+**Code as Art**
-**Code as art** As  well as my more straight forward projects I an currently working on some code based art pieces using the web as technology for conceptual art.
+As well as my more straight forward projects I am currently working on some code based art pieces using the web as technology for conceptual art (Python, Flask, SQLAlchemy).

+**Board Service.**
+I am currently a board member at a newly formed co-operative market and have as served as chair on the board of the Bike Farm.

 **Performance**
 I trained for three years in Dance and Performance, and have performed at a semi-professional level.

 **Radio production and presentation**